Last updated: May 15, 2020

 When running applications in a Kubernetes cluster, you can use the

 logs command to collect the entire output of an application.
+Rackspace KaaS

-Your Kubernetes cluster is preconfigured to aggregate all of your application
+preconfigures your Kubernetes cluster to aggregate all of your application

 logs and make them searchable by using Elasticsearch and Kibana.
 You can

-access these logs

-using the Ingress Controller that is provided with your cluster.
+access these logs by using the Ingress Controller that came with your

 To view the logs, complete the following steps:

 - When prompted, enter your Identity Provider credentials.